 The following criteria will be used to adjudicate this competitive award:

 - If applying for travel/conference registration costs, the conference must be organized by a nationally or internationally recognized scholarly organization.
-Proposals for the conference or meeting must be peer reviewed.
+The accepted conference submission must be peer reviewed.

-- Preference will be given to articles or chapters published in journals or monographs that provide free access to any reader to all of their articles (i.e. a fully open access journal or monograph), as listed in the Directory of Open Access Journals.
+- Preference will be given to articles or chapters published in journals or monographs that provide free access to readers for all of their articles (i.e. a fully open access journal or monograph), as listed in the Directory of Open Access Journals.

 If you have any questions about the application process, please contact us at email@example.com .